 Flu-like symptoms such as myalgias, fatigue, and cough are extremely common in patients with Borrelia recurrentis infection.

-Neurologic manifestations, such as apathy, delirium, apathy, dizziness, and coma, are possible complications of Borrelia recurrentis infection.
+Neurologic manifestations, such as apathy, delirium, dizziness, and coma, are possible complications of Borrelia recurrentis infection.

 Cardiopulmonary manifestations are common.
 These manifestations can range from mild nonproductive cough to acute respiratory distress syndrome and myocarditis.